LUCIFER-dev-king/FFmpeg-HLS-Encryption/README.md

-# NodeJS package for HLS encryption using FFmpeg
+# NodeJS package for HLS encryption using FFmpeg.